HumanCellAtlas/kube-deployment/README.md

 3. `cd apps`
 4. `make deploy-app-APPNAME` where APPNAME is the name of the ingest application.
 For example, `make deploy-app-ingest-core`

+## Deploy all kubernetes dockerized applications to an environment (aws)
+1. Make sure you have followed the instructions above to create or access an existing eks cluster
+2. Change the branch or tag in `config/environment_ENVNAME` if needed where ENVNAME is the environment you are deploying to.
+3. `cd apps`
+4. `make deploy-apps` where APPNAME is the name of the ingest application.

 ## Create helm chart for new ingest application
-Coming soon

-## Deploy all kubernetes dockerized applications to an environment (aws)
-Coming soon

-## Deploy ingest auth lambda application (aws)
 Coming soon

 # CI/CD Setup